Lizard Regeneration Facts Clarified

 What Are the Regeneration Abilities of Lizards?

-Lizards have an impressive ability to regrow their tails within 60 days, forming a cartilage tube around the spinal cord.
+Lizards have an impressive ability to regrow their tails, with regeneration timelines varying from several weeks to several months depending on the species and the size of the lizard.
 This regeneration process involves fracture healing and blastema-based processes, with Sonic hedgehog signaling playing a key role in cartilage tube formation.

 Are Scientists Researching Lizard Tail Regeneration?